-Middle Childhood through Adolescence 0.5 unit Prerequisite: CHYS 3314 and admission to the Bachelor of Arts (Child and Youth Study)
+Middle Childhood through Adolescence

+Prerequisites: CHYS 3314 and all specific prerequisites as noted for CHYS 3314 and admission to the Bachelor of Arts (Child and Youth Study)

 An examination of the social, health, and developmental issues of play and recreation over middle childhood (eight years) through adolescence.
 Students examine theoretical understandings, major socio-cultural influences, methods of observation and research, approaches for supporting and facilitating play and recreation for this age range.
 Note: Students who have received credit for CHYS 3312 may not take this course for credit.